The Pantheon

 Temple of All the Gods

-If you walk through the streets of Rome today, you will find a 1,900-year-old building called the Pantheon.
+If you walk through the streets of Rome today, you will find a 1,900-year-old building called the PantheonGreek: pan (all) + theon (gods) — a temple dedicated to every god.
 Built around 125 AD, its name means "Temple of All the Gods."
-From the outside, it looks like a traditional Roman temple with a rectangular porch and tall columns.
+From the outside, it looks like a traditional Roman temple with a rectangular porticoA covered porch with columns at the entrance of a building and tall columns.
 But step through the bronze doors and you enter a room designed to be a miniature universe.

 The Pantheon exterior in Rome, showing the portico with its massive Corinthian columns and the inscription M·AGRIPPA·L·F·COS·TERTIVM·FECIT